KarolBartyzel/project-euler-solutions/README.md

-# Propositions of solutions of Project Eulers' tasks with explanation.
+Content: *Propositions of solutions of Project Eulers' tasks with explanation.*

-# Author: Karol Bartyzel
+Author: **Karol Bartyzel**